Anacapa WECs

 Technology development

-Centipod has been developing the patented Luma PTO technology for several years.
+Anacapa has been developing the patented Luma PTO technology for several years.
 Performance has been computed through numerical and finite-element models.
 In 2021, a 60kW, 2m stroke prototype PTO was built and validated through experimental testing at the National Renewable Energy Laboratory (NREL).

 Data On Screen